NetDiver-OSS/NetAM/docs/architecture/index.md

 ## Databases
 ### PostgreSQL
-PostgreSQL database was used to store permanently all datas of NetAM.
+PostgreSQL database was used to store permanently all datas of NetDiver.
 We use it to store and link section, vlan and usages.
 In addition, PostgreSQL was also used to store permissions and users information.

 ### Redis
-In NetAM use Redis database only for Sidekiq usage.
+In NetDiver use Redis database only for Sidekiq usage.
 This database give to sidekiq an ability to retry, order and queue jobs.